 At the end of the course students should have:

-1. A more holistic understanding of management in practice: the origins and evolution of professional management, contextual aspects, management responsibilities and challenges.
+1. A more holistic understanding of management in practice: the origins and evolution of professional management, management responsibilities and 21st century challenges.

 2. An understanding of how managers think-in-action and how decisions are actually made in practice together with some actionable insights, ideas and tools.

-5. A more critical understanding of how managers use power to advance particular interests and objectives, and how other forms of power influence social action in organizations.
+4. A critical understanding of how managers use power to advance particular interests and objectives, and how other forms of power influence social action in organizations.

 Teaching and learning methods

 Delivery: facilitated class discussions, group exercises, online discussion

 Interactive lectures: 30 hours (10 sessions * 3 hours per week, over 10 weeks)